bclement14/EchoScribe/README.md

-# 🎲 EchoScribes — Turn Your D&D Sessions into Living Stories 🎤 ➔ 📝
+# 🎲 EchoScribe — Turn Your D&D Sessions into Living Stories 🎤 ➔ 📝

 > Capture the magic of your tabletop adventures — from chaotic voices to polished, readable narratives.

 ---

-## 🧙‍♂️ What is EchoScribes?
+## 🧙‍♂️ What is EchoScribe?

-**EchoScribes** is a modular Python pipeline that transforms your **multi-speaker D&D session recordings** into structured, readable stories.
+**EchoScribe** is a modular Python pipeline that transforms your **multi-speaker D&D session recordings** into structured, readable stories.

-From messy audio files to a clean script, EchoScribes helps you:
+From messy audio files to a clean script, EchoScribe helps you:

 - Chunk long multi-speaker audio recordings (one track per speaker),
 - Transcribe chunks using WhisperX (via Docker),